antonioortegajr/eugene-hackathons/README.md

-# eugene-hackathons
+#Hackathons in Eugene

-Repo of hackathons I know about in the Eugene area
+This is a collection of Hackathons in Eugene that I know about.